tangowithcode/tango_with_django_2/manuscript/chapter2.md

 X>
 X> - If you spot any errors or problems, please let us know by making an [issue on GitHub](https://github.com/leifos/tango_with_django_2/issues).
 X> - If you have any problems with the exercises, you can check out the repository to see how we completed them.

+## Testing your Implementation {#section-getting-ready-tests}
+As you work through your implementation of the requirements for the Rango app, we want you to have the confidence to know that *what you are coding up is correct.* We can't physically sit next to you, so we've gone and done the next best thing -- **we've implemented a series of different tests that you can run against your codebase to see what's correct, and what can be improved**.

+These are available from our sample codebase repository, [available on GitHub](https://github.com/maxwelld90/tango_with_django_2_code/tree/master/progress_tests).
+The `progress_tests` directory on this repository contains a number of different Python modules, each containing a series of different test modules you can run against your Rango implementation.
+Note that they are for individual chapters -- for example, you should run the module `tests_chapter3.py` against your implementation *after* completion of Chapter 3, but before starting Chapter 4.
+Note that not every chapter will have tests at the end of it.

+W> ### Complete the Exercises!
+W> These tests assume that you complete all of the exercises for a chapter!
+If you don't do this, it's likely some tests will not pass.

+We check the basic functionality that should be working up to the point you are testing at.
+We also check what is returned from the server when a particular URL is accessed -- and if the response doesn't match *exactly* what we requested in the book, *the test will fail.* This might seem overly harsh, but we want to drill into your head that *you must satisfy requirements exactly as they are laid out -- no deviation is acceptable.* This also drills into your head the idea of *test-driven development,* something that we outline [at the start of the testing chapter](#chapter-testing).

+How do you run the tests, though?
+This step-by-step process demonstrates the basic process on what you have to do.
+We will assume that you want to run the tests for [Chapter 3, Django Basics](#chapter-django-basics).

+1. First, identify what chapter's tests you want to run.
+2. Either make a clone of our [sample code repository](https://github.com/maxwelld90/tango_with_django_2_code) on your computer, or access the individual test module that you want from the [GitHub web interface](https://github.com/maxwelld90/tango_with_django_2_code/tree/master/progress_tests).
+    * To do the latter, click the module you require (i.e. `tests_chapter3.py`).
+When you see the code on the GitHub website, click the `Raw` button and save the page that then loads.
+3. Move the `tests_chapter3.py` module to your project's `rango` directory.
+This step does not make sense right now; as you progress through the book and come back here to refresh your memory on what to do, this will make sense.
+4. Run the command `$ python manage.py test rango.tests_chapter3`.
+This will start the tests.

+You will also need to ensure that when these tests run, your `rangoenv` virtual environment is active.

+Once the tests all complete, you should see `OK`.
+This means they all passed!
+If you don't see `OK`, something failed -- look through the output of the tests to see what test failed, and why.
+Sometimes, you might have missed something which causes an exception to be raised before the test can be carried out.
+In instances like this, you'll need to look at what is expected, and go back and fill it in.
+You can tweak your code and re-run the tests to see if they then pass.

+X> ### Test your Implementation
+X> When you have completed enough of the book to reach another round of tests, we'll denote the prompt for you to do this like so.
+We'll tell you what module to run, and always point you back to here so you can refresh your memory if you forget how to run them.

+T> ### Delete when Complete!
+T> When you have finished with the tests for a particular chapter, we **highly recommend** that you delete the module that you moved over to your `rango` directory.
+In the example above, we'd be looking to delete `tests_chapter3.py`.
+Once you have confirmed your solution passes the tests we provide, there's no need for the module anymore.
+Just delete it -- don't clutter your repository up with these modules!